 - Positive word of mouth: 71% of consumers who have had a good social media service experience with a brand are likely to recommend it to others.
 Happy customers are the best brand advocates as they share their positive experiences with your brand.

-How to use social media for customer service (Examples & Best Practices)
+How to leverage social media for customer service

 1. Be prompt with your responses

-Delay in the customer service response creates a negative experience that ends up with an increase in client complaints and spreads the negative word of mouth that can impact brand face value.
+Delay in the customer service response creates a negative experience that ends up with an increase in client complaints and spreads the negative word of mouth, which impacts the brand’s face value.

-Research says, “42% of consumers expect a response on social media within 60 minutes.”
-The below chart shows how social media reduces the response time to the customers’ queries and complaints, unlike other customer support channels.
+The below chart shows how quickly social media responds to customers’ queries and complaints, unlike other support channels.

-The important social media platforms opted by businesses are:
+The important social media customer care platforms opted by businesses are:

 Facebook for social media customer service

-Facebook is the number one social channel so it’s likely to be the first line of contact for your customers, for both compliments and complaints.
-Responding to your followers, owning up to your mistakes, and keeping customers in the loop can go a long way to building trust and credibility.
+Facebook is the topmost social channel so it’s likely to be the first line of contact for your customers, for both compliments & complaints.
+Replying to your followers, owning up to your mistakes, and keeping customers in the loop can go a long way to building trust & credibility.

-In order to monitor your social media accounts 24×7 you can deploy programmable messenger bots and customizable away messages for off-hours that allow other effective options for providing customer service on Facebook.
+You can deploy programmable messenger bots to monitor your social accounts 24×7 and use customizable away messages for off-hours that allow other effective options for providing customer service on Facebook.

 Twitter for social media customer service

-Customers take Twitter into the handle to share their reviews, frustrations, and quickly connect with brands.
-It pays off to respond to social media customer service requests in real-time.
-When a customer Tweets at a business and receives a response, they are willing to spend 3 – 20% more on an average-priced item from that business in the future.
+Customers take Twitter to handle to share their reviews, frustrations, and quickly connect with brands.
+It pays off to respond to social media customer service requests in real time.
+When a customer tweets at a business and receives a response, they are willing to spend 3 – 20% more on an average-priced item from that business in the future.

-Having a concrete Twitter social customer service strategy is a must-have for brands who want to keep their customers happy.
+Having a concrete Twitter social customer service strategy is a must-have for the customer-centric brands.
 You can excel your customer support on Twitter by a simple process: listen – appreciate – resolve.

 2. Measure your social media conversations

-If you as a business are using social media, you must be measuring it right?
+If you as a business are using social media, hopefully, you must be measuring it right?

-How do you know if your social media marketing is working?
+But how do you know if your social media marketing plan is working or not?
 Wondering how best to report on your efforts?

-Regular monitoring and measuring social conversations help you to understand customer experience (positive and negative) with your brand and identify the trends customers are showing interest in.
+Measuring social conversations on a regular basis can help you to understand customer experience (positive & negative) with your brand and identify the trends customers are showing interest in.